 The temple looked beautiful in the rain and I was reminded of the 2002 film Hero where Jet Li mentally fights Donnie Yen in a traditional courtyard.
 Highly recommended.

 I arrived back in Sukumo at 10.45 am looking like a heavily pregnant drowned rat (I’d stuffed my satchel under my raincoat).
 After collecting my pack I ducked into a nearby post office and sent a few small items back to Tokyo.
 At this point, every gram counts.

 I’d booked another Business Hotel on the opposite side of town which would put me in the right direction for tomorrow’s assault.
 Even though I was too early to check in the kind lady at the counter let me use the laundry and showed me to a spot I could wait.
 Much to my surprise, it had a fast wifi connection.
 Heaven!

 After finding a family restaurant in which to have lunch and then being given access to the room I set about drying everything off and getting organised before collapsing on the bed for a two-hour nap.

-My plan tomorrow it to reach Kanjizai-ji (観自在寺 – 40) by noon and then take the Naka-michi trail north towards Ryūkōji (竜光寺 – 41).
-The route is marked as “experienced hikers only” as it’s very remote but I’ve found a place to stop for the night half-way and the weather looks fair.
+My plan tomorrow is to reach Kanjizai-ji (観自在寺 – 40) by noon and then take the Naka-michi trail north towards Ryūkōji (竜光寺 – 41).
+The route is marked as “experienced hikers only” as it’s very remote but I’ve found a place to stop for the night halfway and the weather looks fair.
 Fingers crossed.